jduquennoy/Log4swift/README.md

 Formatters allows you to apply a specific formatting to your log message, either modifying the message to have it complying to some constraintes or adding information to the logged message.
 The PatternFormatter provided with Log4swift uses a simple textual pattern with marker identified by a '%' prefix to render the log messages. it provides those markers :

-* l : The name of the log level
+* l : The log level (identified by its name)
 * n : The name of the logger
 * d : The date of the log
-* m : the message
+* m : The message
-* % : the '%' character
+* % : The '%' character

 This pattern :
 ```